Scottish Junior FA Internationals

 "Having now fully established our position in the football world, and feeling strong in football talent, it was proposed that we measure our strength with some of the junior organisations of England or Ireland.
 This was agreed to, and the secretary communicated with the secretary of the Lancashire Junior Association with the view of arranging a match between the two associations.
 The lateness of the season, however, prevented satisfactory terms being come to, and it was shelved till some future season.
 At the same time endeavours were made to arrange a match with the juniors of the North of Ireland, but for the same reason this also fell through.
 No doubt, by taking the matter earlier in hand next season, arrangements might be made whereby we would have a chance of upholding Scottish football."

 1912 saw new opponents introduced at International level with the North Wales Coast F.A. in the guise of Wales.
 The first match took place at Bangor on 13 April 1922 with Scotland winning 2 - 1.
 The return match was played at Tynecastle Park, Edinburgh, on 19 October 1912 with the same scoreline.
 Unfortunately the two associations could not agree financial terms for further matches.
-This, together with the start of the First World War and resumed in 1922.
-Arrangements for an extensive tour of Norway were arranged by the Scottish Junior League in 1920 - the first representative Junior side to travel to the continent with an extensive tour of Norway.
+This, together with the start of the First World War, meant that matches were not resumed until 1922.
+Arrangements for an extensive tour of Norway were made by the Scottish Junior League in 1920 - the first representative Junior side to travel to the continent with an extensive tour of Norway.
 The SJFA followed with a nine-match tour to Norway in June 1921.
 It was hoped that Norway would provide regular international opposition but these fixtures failed to be arranged because of the expense involved.

 Matches against England resumed on Sunday 16th April 1972 at Saracen Park, home of Ashfield, with the game ending in a 2 - 2 draw.
 Keith Nelson and Rab Prentice got the goals and the side was: Robertson (Whitburn), Ross (Carluke Rovers), Lapsley (Linlithgow), Crooks (Kello Rovers), Corrigan (Whitburn), Aitchison (Arniston Rangers), Christie (E. Kilbride Thj.), Cochrane (Kello Rovers), Meechan (E. Kilbride Th.), Nelson (Cambuslang Rangers), Prentice (Newtongrange Star).
 Left back John Lapsely had a long career with Airdrie and Rab Prentice played for Hearts.